Quick Start (In Work)

 • Duke: gold | silver | ruby | jade

-• Setup Panel: Click on the Make Board button to create a board.
+• Setup Panel: Click on the Make Board button to create a board, flanking trays, and pieces.

 • AdvSq Panel: Click on the Place button to see an advancement square, then move it around.